Brian Hamm

 Brian Hamm is a baseball coach and former shortstop, who is the current head baseball coach of the Yale Bulldogs.
 He played college soccer and college baseball at Middlebury College from 1998 to 2002.
 He then served as the head baseball coach of the Amherst Mammoths (2010–2018) and the Eastern Connecticut State Warriors (2019–2022).
-He lead the Warriors to a NCAA Division III National Championship in 2022.
+He led the Warriors to an NCAA Division III National Championship in 2022.